-You will be told the result of the driving test when you get back to the driving test centre.
+You'll be told the result of your practical driving test when you get back to the driving test centre.
+A digital copy of your driving test result will be emailed to you.
 If you've requested that your driving instructor be present for the debrief, ask the examiner to invite your instructor to listen in.
-If you have failed, it's really important for your driving instructor to listen to the reasons for the failure in order to be better prepared to help you on future driving lessons!
+If you've failed, it's really important for your driving instructor to listen to the reasons for the failure in order to be better prepared to help you on future driving lessons!

 The examiner will inform you that you have passed your driving test and you may be given a debrief on any minor faults.
 The examiner will give you a DVSA 10 driving test pass certificate and offer to send off for your full driving licence for you.
 If needed, you can use the Driver and Vehicle Standards Agency (DVSA) 10 driving test pass certificate as proof of full licence entitlement whilst you wait for your new shiny full driving licence to come in the post.
 It normally arrives in 2-3 weeks.